 Do carpenter bees bite?
 Carpenter Bees‘ stings, just like those from snakes, are genuinely terrifying.

 Their massive size and the aggressive nature of the male carpenter bees cause even more fear among people.

-Answer: Only female carpenter bees can sting, but they only do so when they provoked or mishandled.
-However, the contrast between carpenter bees and other bees is that they don’t lose their stinger after the stinging action.
+Answer: Only female carpenter bees can sting, but they only do so when they are provoked or mishandled.
+Yet, the contrast between carpenter bees and other bees is that they don’t lose their stinger after the stinging action.

 Therefore, carpenter bees can sting you or your pet multiple times.
 Related: Carpenter Bee vs. Bumblebee.